liljjian/liljjian/README.md

 </div>

 <div style="text-align: justify" align="center">
 I'm <b>RJ</b> from Dr. Filemon C. Aguilar Memorial College of Las Piñas, I talk about design and web development!
 I enjoy working with individuals and assisting them in discovering their passion for technology and web development.
 I am a Graphic Designer and Creative Director at TS who appreciates UI/UX design and strives to create strong community interactions while advocating open-source technologies.
+I love working closely with the GitHub Philippines Team!
 </div>

 ##